dev-andreas/compsci690u_project/README.md

 ## How to install and start:

-Assuming that Python and the BLAST CLI are installed, run the following command to install the necessary packages:
+Assuming that Python 3 and the BLAST CLI are installed, run the following command to create a virtual environment:

+    $ python3 -m venv .venv

+Activate the virtual environment with this command:

+    $ source .venv/bin/activate

+Confirm that the virtual environment is running with this command:

+    $ which python

+Install the packages that are contained in the `requirements.txt` file:

-    python -m pip install -r requirements.txt
+    $ pip install -r requirements.txt

+If this doesnt work, install the following packages manually:

+    $ pip install datasets
+    $ pip install matplotlib

-Afterwards, run
+Afterwards, run the following script to start the program:

-    python main.py
+    $ python main.py